MKLab-ITI/image-verification-corpus/README.md

 image-verification-corpus
 =========================

-This contains an evolving dataset of fake and real images shared in social media (twitter for now).
+This contains an evolving dataset of fake and real posts with images shared in social media (twitter for now).
 The purpose of the dataset is the development of an open corpus that may be used for assessing online image verification approaches (based on tweet text and user features) and for building classifier for new content (currently tweets containing images).

 The dataset consists of three files:
 * set_images.txt: File that contains fake and real images that have been verified by online sources.
 These images were used to find tweets to build our dataset.
 The file contains the image_id field used as a reference for each image, the image_url field that presents the online url of the image, the annotation that declares the veracity of the image and the event that the image comes from.